Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Parental Leave

-Michigan does not have a law that requires employers to offer to its employees paid or unpaoid parental leave.
+Michigan currently does not have a law that requires private employers to offer its employees paid or unpaid parental leave.
 However, the federal Family and Medical Leave Act (FMLA) requires employers with 50 or more employees to provide qualifying employees up to 12 weeks of unpaid job-protected leave for specified medical or family reasons under certain circumstances.
 29 U.S.C. § 2601.

 Other Leave

-Michigan law does not require private employers to provide employees with vacation, bereavement, or sick leave, either paid or unpaid, except as provided in the Paid Leave section above.
+Michigan law does not require private employers to provide employees with vacation, or bereavement leave either paid or unpaid, except as provided in the Paid Sick Time section above.
 If an employer chooses to provide such benefits, it must comply with the terms of its established policy or employment contract.
 However, employers are subject to the FMLA and its requirements.
 Mich.
 Comp.
 Laws § 408.473.

 Smoking Laws